A Coaching Power Tool Created by Masami Kanaguri

-Let me introduce a short story of an engineer who rapidly improved his engineering skills in car industry.
+Let me introduce a short story of an engineer who rapidly improved his engineering skills in the car industry.

 When he was 7 years old, he happened to watch a documentary program on TV.
 This changed all the rest of his life.
-The documentary was about Soichiro Honda, the founder of Honda Motor Co., Ltd. He was impressed by his passions in making cars and felt he wanted to become a great engineer like him.
+The documentary was about Soichiro Honda, the founder of Honda Motor Co., Ltd. He was impressed by his passion for making cars and wanted to become a great engineer like him.
 Ever since then, he learned about Soichiro Honda, studied hard about cars, graduated from one of the most reputable engineering universities and finally joined in an R&D department in one of the biggest car makers in Japan.
 Ever since then, he has successfully built a great career as an engineer.

-It was obvious that Mr. T was the most skillful and knowledgeable person in the project therefore all the project members are expecting him to lead the project and to give decisions to them as the project leader.
+It was obvious that Mr. T was the most skillful and knowledgeable person in the project, therefore, all the project members were expecting him to lead the project and to give decisions and orders to them as the project leader.
 However, they were hardly told what Mr. X expected them to do.
-But rather he spent most of his time in researching without others getting involved.
-All the tasks assigned to the subordinates were rather chores which even part time level employees could handle although all the project members were the ‘’ selected’’ ones from the management side.
-They are not as knowledgeable and experienced as Mr.T but they were, like Mr. T, proud of being engineers.
+Instead, he spent most of his time researching without others getting involved.
+All the tasks assigned to the subordinates were chores which even part-time level employees could handle, although all the project members were “selected” by management.
+They were not as knowledgeable and experienced as Mr.T but they were, like Mr. T, proud to be engineers.

 Obviously, the team was in danger.
 But was Mr. T neglecting to manage the project?
-It looks yes so but actually ‘’no’’ at least for Mr. T. After he was assigned as the project leader, he spent significant amount of time in order to lead the project successfully.
-But the problem was that he was still in the ‘’ following mode ‘’ even after became a project leader who are supposed to manage 10 subordinates as well as managing the project.
-He was working hard every day, thinking about ‘’ how would Honda would do to bring success here? ‘’ .He was very eager to ‘’ follow ‘’ his respect ‘’Honda Soichiro’’ and had totally been blind in terms of ‘’leading’’ people around him.
+It looks yes so but actually, no — at least not for Mr. T. After he was assigned to be the project leader, he spent a significant amount of time researching in order to lead the project successfully.
+But the problem was that he was still in the “following mode” even after he became a project leader who was supposed to manage 10 subordinates as well as the project.
+He was working hard every day, thinking “what would Honda do to bring success here?”
+He was very eager to “follow” his respected “Honda Soichiro” and had totally been blind in terms of “leading” people around him.

-The more people are involved in your project, the more you are expected to lead people.
-People would not follow you if you keep saying ‘’ According to Honda, we should go for this or that.’’.
-As a strong leader you are supposed to show your originality and convey the ideas to other people effectively with powerful messages.
-Coach can support clients to enhance the clients’ leaderships by asking a number of questions that enhances the clients’ unique leadership such as
+The more people involved in your project, the more you are expected to lead people.
+People will not follow you if you keep saying, “According to Honda, we should go for this or that.”
+As a strong leader, you are supposed to show your originality and convey the ideas to other people effectively with powerful messages.
+A Coach can support a Client to enhance the Client’s leaderships by asking a number of questions that enhance the Client’s unique leadership such as:

-- What can you do alone and what supports you would need from others? (enhance team value)
+- What can you do alone and what support would you need from others?
+(Enhance team value)

-- How you could be the role model to others?（identify the leadership model clients want to develop）
+- How could you be the role model to others?（Identify the leadership model clients want to develop）

-- How you could influence people to get support from them(Build effective leadership communication style)
+- How could you influence people to get support from them?
+(Build effective leadership communication style)